+Students applying for these scholarships must complete a FAFSA.
 These scholarships are established by public sources and private donors.
 Support is based on the availability of funds.

-Office of Navajo Nation Scholarship and Financial Assistance (ONNSFA)
+Navajo Nation Scholarship and Financial Assistance (ONNSFA)

-For ONNSFA requirements, see ONNSFA Policies and Procedures or Financial Aid Student Handbook.
-The Chinle Agency Office is located in the Chinle.
+For ONNSFA requirements, see ONNSFA Policies and Procedures online at www.onnsfa.org.
 All applicants must apply at their respective agency.